Winfield Couple And Son Were Stabbed To Death

 WINFIELD, Ill.
-(CBS/AP) — The three people found dead in a home in west suburban Winfield on Monday have been identified as an elderly couple and their son, and autopsies determined all three died of stab wounds.
+(CBS) — The three people found dead in a home in west suburban Winfield on Monday have been identified as an elderly couple and their son, and autopsies determined all three died of stab wounds.

 Police found the bodies shortly after 6 a.m.
 Monday at a home in the 500 block of Jefferson Avenue, after neighbors heard a dog barking non-stop, and looked inside to see blood in the kitchen.